sapphirepp/sapphirepp/doc/examples/scattering-only.md

 (@vfpref{ScatteringFrequency}), the source $S$ (@vfpref{Source}), the magnetic field $\mathbf{B}$ (@vfpref{MagneticField}) and the background velocity field
 $\mathbf{u}$ (@vfpref{BackgroundVelocityField}).
-The second file is the `scattering.cpp` file that implements the `main` function.
+The second file is the `scattering-only.cpp` file that implements the `main` function.
 The since the physical setup is defined in the `config.h` file, the `main` will be nearly identical for most use-cases of @sapphire.
 Runtime parameter will be defined in a parameter file `parameter.prm`.